alancnet/webarch/README.md

 This will install all NPM dependencies.

 ## grunt init
-This will initialize the repository with one-time tasks.
+This will initialize the repository with one-time tasks, including:
+- Lodash: Builds a minified lodash library.
+- Closure Build: Downloads the closure compiler library.

 ## grunt
 This will run through the entire build process, including: